 …Tertullian insists that making choices is evil, since choice destroys group unity.
 To stamp out heresy, Tertullian says, church leaders must not allow people to ask questions. . . .Now that the church can provide a direct and simple answer to all questions with its rule of faith, Tertullian says, the only excuse for continuing to seek is sheer obstinacy.. .The true Christian, Tertullian declares, simply determines to “know nothing…at variance with faith.”

-If you take a look at the history of politics, you can see that unity has always been a good strategy for creating and consolidating power.
+The history of politics, shows that unity has always been a good strategy for creating and consolidating power.

 True imagination as a way of insight will never be all the same for all people at all times; it’s a present moment event that is shaped by the consciousness of individual and other elements, perhaps more than we can know.
 Imagination, like a Dragon, will always retain an element of protean, multi-elemental, wildness.